nijoe1/fil-docs-local/smart-contracts/advanced/wrapped-fil.md

 Overall, wFIL provides additional liquidity and interoperability for FIL tokens, making the Filecoin network more accessible for a broader range of decentralized finance (defi) use cases across multiple blockchains.

+{% hint style="danger" %}
-> **Warning:** When wrapping and unwrapping FIL ensure you are using the correct wFIL contract address on Filecoin.
+When wrapping and unwrapping FIL ensure you are using the correct wFIL contract address on Filecoin.
+{% endhint %}

 ### Wrapped FIL contract addresses